 The PHN will provide Capacity and Strengths-based assessment funding to assist with assessing capacity and strengths-based program planning for participants.
-This support assists consumers with identifying individual goals and the supports required.
-The Recovery Assessment Scale - Domains and Stages is not used as the predominate tool by service providers.
-The PHN has no plan to mandate this as the tool due to ongoing changes in the CPS program, uncertain future through the Bilateral Agreement and trying to reduce administrative burden on service providers by ongoing program changes.
-Service providers generally use CANSAS, STAR and other evidence-based assessment tools.
+This support assists consumers with identifying individual goals and the support required.
+The Recovery Assessment Scale - Domains and Stages is not used as the predominate tool by service providers, service providers generally use CANSAS, STAR and other evidence-based assessment tools.